skial/klas/README.md

 ## Register a build macro with Klas

-To add your build macro to Klas you need to do two thing.s
+To add your build macro to Klas you need to do two things.

 1. Add the following `initialize` method to your build macro.